Nick-Pearson/Nick-Pearson.github.io/_posts/2024-08-25-java-inner-classes.md

 }
 ```

-If compiled and ran this, the Java 1.02 JVM would be required to throw an `IllegalAccessError` as soon as we invoked `key()`.
+If we compiled and ran this as is, the Java 1.02 JVM would be required to throw an `IllegalAccessError` as soon as we tried to call `formatKey`.
 It is forbidden to call private methods from another class and this must be enforced by the JVM.
 To circumvent this, the Java compiler adds an extra method to `Outer` that has the sole purpose of exposing `formatKey` publically.
 Methods that are added by the compiler are known as `synthetic`.
 We can see this by compiling the above example targetting java 8

 ```
 $ javac Outer.java --source 8 --target 8